GaryChengld/learn-30things-in-30days/day05-elasticsearch/README.md

 }
 ```

-You can found more in this [Youtube tutorial](https://www.youtube.com/watch?v=ksTTlXNLick)
+For more on learning ElasticSearch, check out this [Youtube tutorial](https://www.youtube.com/watch?v=ksTTlXNLick).